Zequez/logseq-vault/pages/I feel scared journal.md

-- I feel scared of being seen by
+- I feel scared of being seen
+- I feel scared of writing or speaking about my usage of cannabis -